 Saskatoon Living

-Saskatoon is the second fastest growing city and has the youngest population of any city in the country.
-A well-known university and college town, Saskatoon businesses and festivals cater to a young crowd.
+Saskatoon is one of the fastest growing cities in Canada and has one of the youngest populations in the country.
+Known as a university and college town, the city offers a vibrant mix of local businesses, events, and festivals that cater to a younger crowd.

-Moving from out of province, or even to a new city, to go to school can be daunting.
-Saskatoon is a great city to get to know, with a student-friendly vibe, a growing culture and a small town feel that is always welcoming.
+Moving from out of province, or even to a new city, for school can feel like a big step.
+Saskatoon is an easy city to settle into, with a strong student-friendly vibe, a growing arts culture, and welcoming feel.

 Love the outdoors?

-The beautiful Meewasin Valley river area runs right through the heart of the downtown.
-The river, trails and parks are an ideal place for hiking, biking, boating, skateboarding or just hanging out.
+The beautiful Meewasin Valley and river run right through the heart of downtown.
+With trails, parks, and green space throughout the city, it’s an ideal place for hiking, biking, boating, skateboarding, or just relaxing.

-The Broadway and Downtown Districts are the perfect place to catch a movie, see live theatre, or visit one of the many pubs, restaurants and bars to catch some live music and have a drink with friends.
+The Broadway and Downtown districts are great spots to catch a movie, see live theatre, or visit one of the many pubs, restaurants, and music venues to spend time with friends.

 Photo courtesy of Tourism Saskatoon